Znurre/havoc/README.md

 ```
 ...perfectly mirrors a grammar where an expression can be *either* a unary expression, or a binary expression.

-And while object oriented programmers might be more used to working with inheritence, I think it would be hard to argue that it provides the same overview and 1:1 mapping to the grammar in this scenario.
+And while object oriented programmers might be more used to working with inheritance, I think it would be hard to argue that it provides the same overview and 1:1 mapping to the grammar in this scenario.

 ### The problem